cloudqubes/cloudqubes.github.io/_posts/2020-02-10-logging-with-nginx.markdown

 log_format detailed_log escape=none '$time_local, $remote_addr, $server_port, $request, status: $status, req_body: $request_body';
 {% endhighlight %}

-Check the log file again.
+Make a new HTTP request with `curl`, and check the log file.
+The `json` parameters will be written to the log with the quotation marks, making it more readable.

 {% highlight shell %}
 $ cat /var/log/nginx/access_myapp.log
 05/Feb/2020:13:46:27 +0000, 127.0.0.1, 5001, POST /long_request HTTP/1.1, status: 200, req_body: \x22\x22param1\x22: \x22value\x22
-05/Feb/2020:13:54:49 +0000, 127.0.0.1, 5001, POST /long_request HTTP/1.1, status: 200, req_body: ""param1": "value"
+05/Feb/2020:13:54:49 +0000, 127.0.0.1, 5001, POST /long_request HTTP/1.1, status: 200, req_body: ""param1": "value""
 {% endhighlight %}

-In this post we tested the logging function in [NGINX] server, with a dummy Pyhon app.
+In this post we tested the logging function in [NGINX] server, with a dummy Python app.
 The same concepts can be applied to enable logging for [OpenStack reverse proxy] [post], which we hope, will make life easier for you in the NFV journey.

 [ngx_http_log_module]:  http://nginx.org/en/docs/http/ngx_http_log_module.html
 [log_format]: http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format